Hackney voluntary and community sector grants programme

-The compact agreement between the Council and voluntary and community sector commits organisations within the partnership to a set of shared principles aimed at getting the best out of partnership working for the benefit of local people.
+The compact agreement is an agreement between us and voluntary and community sector partners.
+It's a set of shared principles committing us to getting the best out of the partnership on behalf of local people.

 Hackney Armed Forces community covenant